andrewnessinjim/card-trick/README.md

-# A Card Trick Web App
+# A Card Trick Web App: Applying Lessons from the React Docs and the Book "A Philosophy of Software Design"

 You can find the app running [here][6].